Miladepour/SyntaxSquad-Project-Kunji/README.md

 ## :bookmark_tabs: Utilization
 - Full responsive.
 - Admin panel fully secured with Auth0.
+- Email integration with SendGrid.
-- Email, SMS and WhatsApp intergations.
+- SMS and WhatsApp integrations with Twilio.
 - Localization with full English and Hindi support.
 - Complete form validation using React Hook Form and Yup.
 - User details form protected with Google ReCaptcha.